microsoft/azuredevopslabs/labs/azuredevops/yaml/readme.md

----
+<a name="Title"></a>
-title: Configuring CI/CD Pipelines as Code with YAML in Azure DevOps
+# Configuring CI/CD Pipelines as Code with YAML in Azure DevOps #

-layout: page
-sidebar: vsts
-permalink: /labs/azuredevops/yaml/
-folder: /labs/azuredevops/yaml/
-version: Lab version - 1.33.1
-updated: Last updated - 4/23/2019
----
-<div class="rw-ui-container"></div>
+Lab version:1.33.1

+Last updated:5/23/2019

 <a name="Overview"></a>
 ## Overview ##